Tub gurnard

 The tub gurnard (Chelidonichthys lucerna), also known as the sapphirine gurnard, tube-fish, tubfish or yellow gurnard, is a species of marine ray-finned fish belonging to the family Triglidae, the gurnards and sea robins.
 It is found in the eastern Atlantic Ocean.
 It is exploited by commercial fisheries as a food fish.

 Taxonomy

 The tub gurnard was first formally described as Trigla lucerna in 1758 by Carl Linnaeus in the 10th edition of his Systema Naturae with the type locality given as the "Northern Ocean".
 In the same publication Linnaeus described Trigla hirundo and in 1896 David Starr Jordan and Barton Warren Evermann designated T. hirundo as the type species of the genus Chelidonichthys, which had been described by Johann Jakob Kaup in 1876.
 T. hirundo is now treated as a junior synonym of T. lucerna.
 The specific name lucerna is Latin for "lamp" and was given to the superficially similar, but unrelated, flying gurnard (Dactylopterus volitans), a name reaching back at least as far as Pliny the Elder, who described its fiery red tongue glowing in the night and the name was later used for the tub gurnard or a related species in Liguria and Venice during the Renaissance.

 Description

+This species reaches a maximum total length of 75.1 cm (29.6 in), the largest species in the family Triglidae, although 30 cm (12 in) is more typical.
+The heaviest published specimen weighed 6 kg (13 lb).
+The overall colour is deep reddish brown to pinkish red, with a pinkish lower body.
+The blue pectoral fins are spotted green in the centres and red on the margins.